galaxyproject/total-perspective-vortex/docs/topics/tpv_by_example.rst

         gpus: 1

-In this example, these global context variables are defined, which are made available to all entities.
+In this example, three global context variables are defined, which are made available to all entities.
 Variable names follow Python conventions, where all uppercase variables indicate constants that cannot be overridden.
 Lower case indicates a public variable that can be overridden and changed, even across multiple TPV config files.
 An underscore indicates a protected variable that can be overridden within the same file, but not across files.